ipython/ipyparallel/docs/source/details.rst

 .. note::

     :class:`LoadBalancedView` uses targets to restrict possible destinations.
-    LoadBalanced calls will always execute in just one location.
+    LoadBalanced calls will always execute on exactly one engine.

 flags only in LoadBalancedViews: